 The Supplementary Information, as listed in the table of contents, is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Supplementary Information, as listed in the table of contents is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Because of the significance of the matter described in the Basis for Adverse Opinion on Governmental Activities paragraph, it is inappropriate to and we do not express an opinion on such supplementary information.